glennmatthews/cot/README.md

 * Edit OVF environment properties
 * Display a descriptive summary of the contents of an OVA or OVF package
 * Embed a bootstrap configuration text file into an OVF/OVA.
+* Deploy an OVF/OVA to an ESXi (VMware vCenter) server to provision a new virtual machine (VM).

 System Requirements
 ===================